sander-hergarten/ai-notes/Graphs.md

 We say that two vertices $v,w\in V(G)$ are adjacent if there is an edge joining them, and the the vertices are then incident with such an edge.
 Similarly two distinct edges  are adjacent if they have a vertex in common.
 ![[Pasted image 20230615163549.png]]
 A vertex with degree 0 is an isolated vertex and with degree 1 is an end vertex.
+## Collapsibility
+A graph $G$ is $k$-collapsible if $\delta(G)=k$  and any proper induced subgraph has smaller minimum degree.
+Collapsible graphs can be viewed as lower extremal graphs for monocore graphs

 ## Thickness
 A graphs thickness is defined to be the smallest number of planar graphs that can be superimposed to form $G$.
 Like the crossing number, the thickness is a measure of how unplanar a graph is.
 For example the thickness of a planar graph is $1$, and of $K_5$ and $K_{3,3}$ is 2.
 A lower bound for thickness of a graph is easily obtained from Eulers formula.
 Surprisingly, this trivial lower bound frequently turns out to be the correct value.